 Back in January 2022, oil was observed close to the FPSO Cidade de Anchieta – designed for pre-salt production of the Baleia Azul, Jubarte and Pirambu fields in the area known as Parque das Baleias, off the coast of the state of Espírito Santo in the Campos Basin – which has been working for Petrobras since September 2012.
 As a result, the FPSO’s production was interrupted.

-In an update on Thursday, SBM Offshore confirmed that this vessel remains in shutdown while tank inspection and repair work is progressing.
-The FPSO operator highlighted that its “priority is the safe restart of the vessel at full production,” which is expected by the year-end.
+In an update on Thursday, SBM Offshore confirmed that the FPSO remained in shutdown mode while tank inspection and repair work was progressing.
+The FPSO operator highlights that its “priority is the safe restart of the vessel at full production,” which is expected by the year-end.

-Furthermore, the company disclosed that the focus of activities to date has been on the repair of the four tanks required for the safe restart of the vessel and added that it is in the process of finalizing the scope of repairs required for the other tanks together with the estimated associated costs and schedule.
+Furthermore, the company says that the focus of activities to date has been on the repair of the four tanks required for the safe restart of the vessel.
+The firm is in the process of finalising the scope of repairs required for the other tanks together with the estimated associated costs and schedule.

 More time in Equatorial Guinea for another FPSO

-Meanwhile, SBM Offshore revealed that it has inked a three-year contract extension related to the operation of the FPSO Serpentina, which has been carrying out operations for ExxonMobil since 2003.
+Meanwhile, SBM Offshore has inked a three-year contract extension related to the operation of the FPSO Serpentina, which has been carrying out operations for ExxonMobil since 2003.

 This vessel was under a seven-year lease contract until ExxonMobil exercised its purchase option on 1 November 2005, however, it is still operated by SBM Offshore.
 Thanks to the extension, the vessel will continue operations in Equatorial Guinea up to November 2025.